2009 BBC Sports Personality of the Year Award

 The 2009 BBC Sports Personality of the Year Award, held on 13 December, was the 56th presentation of the BBC Sports Personality of the Year Awards.
+It was presented by Sue Barker, Jake Humphrey, and Gary Lineker on BBC One.
 Awarded annually by the BBC, the main titular award honours an individual's British sporting achievement over the past year.
 The winner is selected by public vote from a 10-person shortlist.
 Other awards presented include team, coach, and young personality of the year.

+Footballer Ryan Giggs took home the main award, with racing driver Jenson Button second and heptathlete Jessica Ennis third.